At Kent CRP we are always looking for new volunteers to get involved with projects and activities along our three lines.

 There are lots of ways that you can support our work.
 Feel free to look around the Kent CRP and Community Rail Network websites for inspiration, and tell us about your own ideas too.

-There are additional volunteering opportunities through our partnership with Sustrans to access resources and training to prepare you to run promotional stalls, or to support our led walks and cycle rides.
+There are additional volunteering opportunities through our partnership with Walk Wheel Cycle Trust to access resources and training to prepare you to run promotional stalls, or to support our led walks and cycle rides.

 More and more community groups and individuals are adopting their local station.
 It’s all about local pride and seeing the station as an important part of the community.
 Railway companies have seen a rise in the use of adopted stations, less vandalism and in many cases externally-funded improvements.

-Station Adoption Groups can undertake a wide variety of activities, ranging from feeding in comments, the provision of station enhancements such as gardens and planters, cycle racks through to art work and signage.
+Station Adoption groups can undertake a wide variety of activities, ranging from feeding in comments, the provision of station enhancements such as gardening and planters, through to art work and signage.
 Station adoption is a way of transforming stations, bringing them into the heart of the community and encouraging greater use of environmentally friendly public transport.

-But there are some simple things which groups need to be aware of.
-Safety must be paramount!
-You also need to make sure that whatever you do, has the agreement of the train operating company and Network Rail, though they are very supportive of communities adopting their station.
+Safety is paramount.
+You also need to make sure that whatever you do, has the agreement of Southeastern and Network Rail.
+Both are very supportive of communities adopting their station.

 Network Rail has devised precautions, based on the safety procedures for their track workers, to keep volunteers away from the danger of moving trains and make sure they don’t cause problems for the operating railway.
-They assess each proposal for a scheme in the light of these.
+They take time to assess each proposal for a Community Scheme and create a bespoke legal agreement.
+Network Rail’s Community Scheme is not considered suitable for individuals or informal groups.

 Medway Valley Line